 drum to a leather belt about his waist.
 Ten minutes

-in front of the barracks, beating his drum.
-He could
+in front of the barracks, beating out tunes on his drum.

 Floyd Meade was born in

 Blacksburg on October 2, 1882 and lived with the

 Thomas family.
 Cadet N. W. Thomas of that family

 acquainted Floyd with the barracks when he was only